populationgenomics/analysis-runner/examples/dataproc/README.md

 # Dataproc example

 This example shows how to run a Hail query script in Dataproc using Hail Batch.
-After installing the conda package for the analysis runner, you can run this as follows:
+After installing the pip package for the analysis runner, you can run this as follows:

 ```bash
 cd examples/dataproc